ChadKoder/node-challenge/ReadMe.txt

 Tenable Backend Challenge - Microservices
 Description:
-	- This application demonstrates the use of NodeJS as a web service
+	- This application demonstrates the use of NodeJS as a RESTful API
 	- AUTHENTICATION, CONFIGURATIONS, and SORTING are demonstrated in this application -> The details are at the bottom of this document that describe how the app demonstrates each